jctremblay65/GenAI-Cache-Cleaner/README.md

 # GenAI Cache Cleaner for Adobe Illustrator

-A powerful utility script for Adobe Illustrator that helps you manage and clean up GenAI cache folders, freeing up valuable disk space.
+An utility script for Adobe Illustrator that helps you manage and clean up GenAI cache folders, freeing up valuable disk space.

 ## Overview